InkChinavinijkul/beep-technical-task/README.md

 mock2 is an array of objects and that still doesn't work and it should so that needs fixing

-### I'd very much appreciate and feedback or advice on how I can improve my code.
+### I'd very much appreciate any feedback or advice on how I can improve my code.
 Thank you!